Welcome to today's edition of the Rush 24-7 podcast.

 You know, I've raised some questions, but they're pretty sensitive out there about this.

-I can't remember the last time that he was veered from the talking points from the DC Manhattan chattering class.
+I can't remember the last time he was veered from the talking points from the DC Manhattan chattering class.

 If they were praising Huckabee, he would be too.

-That's just that's I can't believe that there is a Republican alive today who thinks this.
+That's just, that's, I can't believe that there is a Republican alive today who thinks this.

-I have to think that he's dying to have Hillary in the White House.
+Whether they're supporting the huckster, Giuliani, whoever, then this also, said the hook forcer, I have to think that he's dying to have Hillary in the White House.

 Bill Clinton made Rush a megastar.